What To Do As Soon As You Buy A Home

 Go ahead and measure your windows while you’re at it.
 You’ll want to get treatments up as soon as you move in.

 And, before settling in, create a photographic record of your home.
-Hopefully you’ll never need them, but there may come a day when your insurer or homebuilder require evidence of what your home looked like when you moved in.
+Hopefully, you’ll never need them, but there may come a day when your insurer or homebuilder require evidence of what your home looked like when you moved in.
 This way, it’ll be a lot easier to shoot before the furniture and decorations are in place.

 Plan your moving day ahead of time.

 If you’re going to need professional help getting moved in, go ahead and schedule far in advance with your preferred moving company.
 And don’t forget to pick up moving supplies, including boxes of all sizes, packing tape, and plenty of packing paper.
-Also, be sure to assemble a handful home essentials for moving day like bath tissue, plastic cups for water, some snacks and basic cleaning supplies.
+Also, be sure to assemble a handful of home essentials for moving day like bath tissue, plastic cups for water, some snacks and basic cleaning supplies.

-Hopefully you budgeted for moving costs, but you should be able to deduct them from your taxes — so be sure to save all your receipts!
+Hopefully, you budgeted for moving costs, but you should be able to deduct them from your taxes — so be sure to save all your receipts!